 Possible reasons for dropped frames are:

 It is nearly impossible for OBS Studio to cause dropped frames.
 Bear this in mind if you have recently updated OBS Studio and believe it is the cause of your dropped frames.

-For a detailed, technical explanation on what dropped frames are, please check this post written by Jim.
+For a detailed, technical explanation on what dropped frames are, please check this post written by Lain.

 OBS Studio 24.0 introduced a new feature called Dynamic Bitrate.
 This feature detects when your internet connection is limited, and will automatically reduce your bitrate to compensate rather than dropping frames.
 Once any congestion disappears, it will automatically raise your bitrate back to its original value.

 To enable Dynamic Bitrate, first ensure you are using OBS Studio 24 or higher by looking at your version number in the title bar of the program.
 Then, go to Settings > Advanced > Network and check the box next to the option that says "Dynamically change bitrate to manage congestion".

 Network conditions aren't always the same from day to day; what worked yesterday is not guaranteed to work today.
 The bitrate you have selected may be too high for the current conditions.